pulumi/pulumi-hugo/themes/default/content/templates/kubernetes/helm/index.md

 ## Customizing the project

-You can change the behavior of the Helm chart by passing values to it and an example is already included in the template.
 Projects created with the Helm Chart template expose the following [configuration](/docs/intro/concepts/config) settings:

 k8sNamespace
 : The name of the namespace to be created in your existing cluster.
 Defaults to `nginx-ingress`.